 which in the new covenant represents the Holy Spirit writing His word on our

-hearts (2Cor 3-2,3).
+heart (2Cor 3-2,3).
 We receive the Spirit-imparted word as a revelation of

 Jesus Christ, our most treasured possession.
 As He continues to reveal His

-us (Col 3-9,10).
+who dwells in us (Col 3-9,10).

 (190f) Die to self (Process of substitution)